rlpowell/hblog/tests/tiki_to_md/002_general_test_2/wanted/transhuman_fiction.md

 Everything here has some relation to superintelligence, transhumanism, or [the singularity](My Views On The Future).
-Note that when I say "the singularity", I'm referring to the advent of super-human intelligence.
+Note that when I say \"the singularity\", I\'m referring to the advent of super-human intelligence.

-Everything here is something I've enjoyed.
+Everything here is something I\'ve enjoyed.
 Each story has a synopsis.
 I try, but not very hard, to avoid spoilers.

 Much of it is available online.

 In approximate order of how much I liked it.

-If you'd like to suggest an addition, please [send me an email](mailto:rlpowell@digitalkingdom.org).
+If you\'d like to suggest an addition, please [send me an email](mailto:rlpowell@digitalkingdom.org).

 -   Basically everything by [Neal Asher](http://en.wikipedia.org/wiki/Neal_Asher).
-In terms of raw enjoyment, he's my favorite author right now (Dec 2010).
+In terms of raw enjoyment, he\'s my favorite author right now (Dec 2010).
 The Polity series is about the adventures of various, mostly hypercompetent, beings (mostly human) in a universe where the godlike AIs have decided to let humanity do for themselves in a lot of ways, and all the crazy hypertech is mostly deadly dangerous.
--   Everything I've read so far by [Peter F Hamilton](http://www.peterfhamilton.co.uk/).
-I've read The Night's Dawn and Commonwealth Saga serieses, and they were completely fantastic.
-In particular, Hamilton is by far the best author I've ever read at spinning out many many separate plot threads, and then weaving them all back together in the end.
-I just wish he'd include a glossary of people and places; that would increase my enjoyment of his books *considerably*.
+-   Everything I\'ve read so far by [Peter F Hamilton](http://www.peterfhamilton.co.uk/).
+I\'ve read The Night\'s
+    Dawn and Commonwealth Saga serieses, and they were completely fantastic.
+In particular, Hamilton is by far the best author I\'ve ever read at spinning out many many separate plot threads, and then weaving them all back together in the end.
+I just wish he\'d include a glossary of people and places; that would increase my enjoyment of his books *considerably*.
 -   The [Golden Age
     series](http://en.wikipedia.org/wiki/The_Golden_Age_(novel_series))
     by [John C.
     Wright](http://en.wikipedia.org/wiki/John_C._Wright_(author)) is
-    special to me becuase of its value as propoganda: it is the only post-singularity fiction I've read that (ignoring the problems the main character has) (1) is a [Nice Place To Live](http://dotsub.com/view/96f08002-1f65-45d1-ba97-a8cc05784d94)
+    special to me becuase of its value as propoganda: it is the only post-singularity fiction I\'ve read that (ignoring the problems the main character has) (1) is a [Nice Place To Live](http://dotsub.com/view/96f08002-1f65-45d1-ba97-a8cc05784d94)
-    ([here's the written
+    ([here\'s the written
     form](http://lesswrong.com/lw/xy/the_fun_theory_sequence/)) and (2)
     the immortal people with no real problems are doing interesting and (to them) meaningful things, not just lying around blissed out.
-I've found at least one case in which someone I had extensively explained singularity related stuff and how awesome the future might be didn't really get it until he read these books, at which point it all made sense to him.
-[Generalizing from fictional evidence may be bad](http://lesswrong.com/lw/k9/the_logical_fallacy_of_generalization_from/),
+    I\'ve found at least one case in which someone I had extensively explained singularity related stuff and how awesome the future might be didn\'t really get it until he read these books, at which point it all made sense to him.
+[Generalizing from fictional evidence may be
+    bad](http://lesswrong.com/lw/k9/the_logical_fallacy_of_generalization_from/),
-    but it's a pretty handy way to paint a clear picture in the mind of your listener.
+    but it\'s a pretty handy way to paint a clear picture in the mind of your listener.
 -   [After Life](http://sifter.org/~simon/AfterLife/) by [Simon
     Funk](http://sifter.org/~simon/) follows the story of the first